barryclark/jekyll-now/_posts/2022-01-18-truenas-ups.md

 ---
 layout: post
-title: Configure TrueNas 🖥 for a UPS 🔋
+title: Configure TrueNas Scale 🖥 for a UPS 🔋
 ---

 Power outages are very rare, especially in Germany 🇩🇪.